juicedata/juicefs-csi-driver/docs/en/administration/going-production.md

 ## Sidecar recommendations {#sidecar}

-Current CSI Driver doesn't support exit order of sidecar containers, this essentially means there's no guarantee that sidecar JuiceFS client exits only after application container termination.
-This can be rooted back to Kubernetes sidecar's own limitations, however, this changes in [v1.28](https://kubernetes.io/blog/2023/08/25/native-sidecar-containers) as native sidecar is supported.
-So if you're using newer Kubernetes and wish to use native sidecar, mark your requests at our [GitHub issue](https://github.com/juicedata/juicefs-csi-driver/issues/976).
+The CSI Driver currently supports Kubernetes [native sidecar containers](https://kubernetes.io/blog/2023/08/25/native-sidecar-containers).
+If your cluster runs Kubernetes v1.29 or above with CSI v0.27.0 or later, no modifications are needed to ensure that sidecar containers terminate only after the application containers have exited.

-Hence, before our users widely adopt Kubernetes v1.28 (which allows us to implement native sidecar mount), we recommend that you use `preStop` to control exit order:
+If your cluster does not meet these version requirements, we recommend users configure the `preStop` lifecycle hook to control exit order:

 ```yaml
 mountPodPatch: